anderssonlab/PRIMEloci/INSTALL_PRIMEloci.md

 ---

 ## 🧠 Tips
 - If you don’t have full control over your R and Python environments, errors may occur when they try to communicate.
 We recommend setting up a dedicated virtual environment (such as a conda environment).
-You can find an example here [LINK XXXXXXXXX].
+You can find an example here [https://github.com/anderssonlab/PRIMEloci/blob/main/KUIT_user/KUIT_PRIME_SETUP_CONDA.md].
 - Always check the current Python path with `which python3` **after** activating your environment.
 - Use that full path in the `python_path` argument in R.
 ---